Siberia: Transport

 Many cities in northern Siberia, such as Petropavlovsk-Kamchatsky, cannot be reached by road, as there are virtually none connecting from other major cities in Russia or Asia.
-Siberia can be reached through the Trans-Siberian Railway.
-The Trans-Siberian Railway operates from Moscow in the west to Vladivostok in the east.
-Cities that are located far from the railway are reached by air or by the separate Baikal–Amur Railway (BAM).
+Siberia can be reached through the Trans-Siberian Railway, which operates from Moscow in the west to Vladivostok in the east.
+Cities that are located far from the railway are reached by air or by the separate Baikal–Amur Railway.

 Culture

-Cuisine

 Stroganina is a raw fish dish of the indigenous people of northern Arctic Siberia made from raw, thin, long-sliced frozen fish.
 It is a popular dish with native Siberians.
-Siberia is also known for its pelmeni dumpling; which in the winter are traditionally frozen and stored outdoors.
-In addition, there are various berry, nut and mushroom dishes making use of the riches of abundant nature.
+Siberia is known for its pelmeni dumpling, which in the winter are traditionally frozen and stored outdoors.
+There are various berry, nut and mushroom dishes making use of the riches of abundant nature.